JamesCoding888/JavaOCP20221017/README.md

 > TestPositions.java
 - Description:

-2. <a href="https://github.com/JamesCoding888/JavaOCP20221017/tree/master/JavaOCP20221017/src/main/java/com/ocp/day14/hashSet">Introduction of API - interface of Set</a>
+2. <a href="https://github.com/JamesCoding888/JavaOCP20221017/tree/master/JavaOCP20221017/src/main/java/com/ocp/day14/hashSet">Introduction of interface of Set</a>

 > HashSetDemo1.java
 - Description:  Giving a sample code to overview the application of HashSet and LinkedHashSet